-I discovered that the human body is born with natural and efficient movements, and I developed a better understanding how to describe scientifically movements for sports such as swimming, cycling, running, weight lifting and dancing.
+I discovered that the human body is anatomically designed to produce natural and efficient movements, and I developed a better understanding how is the body is supposed to move.
+This knowledge enabled me to describe scientifically functional movements for sports such as swimming, cycling, running, weight lifting and dancing.
 If you acquire basic understanding of human anatomy and put an effort to let the body move the way it is designed you will be able to participate in sports and physical activities you never thought it was possible.

-It means that the idea of each person having his/her own way of producing movements is incorrect and natural movement skills can be reactivated.
+It means that the idea of each person having his/her own way of producing movements is a misconception and natural movement skills can be reactivated.
 It should be noted that a level of movement efficiency would vary since individual anatomy of every person is unique.
-My development effort discovered that principles of movement and biomechanics are identical for the running and ballroom dancing movements.
-In addition, it is reasonable to assume the science of kinesiology can be applied to other sports and physical activities.
+My development effort discovered that principles of human movement are universal for any physical activity or sport.

 The Fitness Industry

-My efforts became a natural extension that led me to the fitness industry and I started working as a personal trainer at the Boston Sports Clubs in Waltham, Ma and later in another club in Newton, Ma.
+My efforts became a natural extension that led me to the fitness industry and I started working as a personal trainer at the Boston Sports Clubs in Waltham, Ma and later in another BSC club in Newton, Ma.
 It didn’t take too long to find out that club members are mostly interested in workouts consisting of “weights”, “cardio” and stretching.
-A typical profile of a person in his/her 50’s, 60’s and 70’s during a fitness assessment who exercised regularly for 15-20 years indicated various medical conditions and injuries related to low-back, hips, knees, shoulders, spine, ankles and others.
+A typical profile of a person in his/her 50’s, 60’s and 70’s during a fitness assessment who exercised regularly for 15-20 years indicated significant physical and mental deterioration including various medical conditions and injuries related to low-back, hips, knees, shoulders, spine, ankles and others.

-Functional coordination – the key aspect of fitness – is overlooked in their exercise programs.
-Lack of functional coordination results in improper movements and it can make the body dysfunctional.
+Science-based functional movement – the key aspect of fitness – is overlooked in most exercise programs.
+Lack of proper functional movement results in faulty movements and it can make the body dysfunctional.

-Currently, it is more attention is being paid to functional fitness to develop speed, agility and power.
-However, these skills require coordination and balance or the lack of them will put undue stress to to the body and it can cause injuries.
+It should be noted that it is more attention is being paid to functional fitness to develop speed, agility and power.
+However, these skills require efficient functional movement or the lack of it will put undue stress to to the body and it can cause injuries.